20 October 2016 – Family, Friends and Dolphins

 It becomes clear to us that a community has a lot of potential to become more sustainable by arranging activities on a local level.
 Of course not all sustainability challenges can be solved by a local approach, but it’s certainly an important piece of the “sustainability puzzle”.
 The most obvious activities to focus on at a local level are to grow food, to build more sustainable homes and to produce renewable energy.
 The “Transition Network” aims to be an “open source toolkit” for other towns to use and adapt how they see fit.
 And it clearly resonates globally.
 By now, there are hundreds of towns across all continents that are working on transition projects.
 We have also made a more detailed article and video about this sustainable solution.

 Polly Higgins calls herself “Earth Lawyer”.
-She and her organisation “Earth Conservation Trust” strive to make ecocide – the large-scale destruction of ecosystems – a crime against peace under international law.
+She and her organisation “Eradicating Ecocide” strive to make ecocide – the large-scale destruction of ecosystems – a crime against peace under international law.
 We’re delighted we get to meet her in Totnes.

 She convincingly explains that current environmental law is not effective in protecting the earth’s ecosystems.
 There are no international laws that make activities such as deforestation and fossil fuel extraction criminal acts, despite the large-scale destruction of ecosystems and the harm to indigenous communities that they cause.
 While the law protects the private and economic interests of the corporations undertaking these activities, the earth is losing out.
 Therefore the earth needs rights to correct this imbalance.
 Sounds radical?
 Think about the abolition of slavery act in 1833.
 That piece of legislation was very effective to ban an immoral practice that was considered of significant economic importance at the time.
 And the feared economic backlash never came because the affected companies were compensated and found alternative ways to do business.

 We fully agree with Polly that the legal system urgently needs an update to effectively deal with the 21st century planetary environmental crises.
 Ecocide law has to be part of the solution toolkit towards a sustainable future.
-We greatly admire her passion, strength and personality in this heroic crusade and will update our website with a more detailed article and video about this sustainable solution.
+We greatly admire her passion, strength and personality in this heroic crusade.
+For more information, see a more detailed article and video about this sustainable solution.

 Back on the boat in Penzance we decide that Falmouth is a better place to host Ivar’s brother and his family.
 They are on their way from the Netherlands to stay with us on the boat during their autumn holiday.
 While Penzance as a town is very pleasant, the harbour facilities in Falmouth are better suited for a family visit.